andyvroberts/magenta/README.md

 # Magenta
-A data API using resource locators and identifiers as a middleware for client applications.
+A data API using HTTP trigger functions, as a middleware for client applications.
 Built using C#.

 ## Landreg Prices
 Create a Function App that is triggered by an HTTP request for: